Tom Brady: 2012 and 2013 seasons

 Brady started all 16 regular season games of the 2012 season and led the Patriots to a 12–4 record.
-Brady became the first quarterback to lead his team to ten division titles.
+He earned AFC Offensive Player of the Week three times that year in Weeks 4, 8, and 14.
+He became the first quarterback to lead his team to ten division titles.
 With a 557-point total, the Patriots became the first team to score at least 500 points in a season four different times, with Brady leading all four squads, also a record.
 He finished the season with 4,827 passing yards, 34 touchdowns, only eight interceptions, and a passer rating of 98.7.
 Brady was named to the Pro Bowl for the eighth time in his career.
 On the NFL Top 100 Players of 2013, Brady was ranked fourth by his fellow players for the second consecutive year.

 Brady led the Patriots to a 41–28 win over the Houston Texans in the Divisional Round.
 With the victory, Brady surpassed Joe Montana for most career playoff wins, with 17.
-The Patriots were then upset by the eventual Super Bowl XLVII champion Baltimore Ravens, 28–13, in the AFC Championship.
+The Patriots were then upset by the eventual Super Bowl XLVII champion Ravens, 28–13, in the AFC Championship.
 He suffered his first career loss at home when leading by halftime, in which he was previously 67–0.

 On February 25, 2013, Brady and the Patriots agreed on a three-year contract extension, which kept him with the team through 2017.
 Sportswriter Peter King called it an "amazing" deal and also noted that it reflected Patriots owner Robert Kraft's desire to make sure that Brady retired as a Patriot.